-Community Impact Coordinator, Kerry Davies, reports on a success story from the United We Read campaign
+Senior Officer, Kerry Davies, reports on a success story from the United We Read campaign

-So with that in mind, the days that all occur before that one day, are vital.
+With that in mind, the days that all occur before the first day of school are vital.

-So I ask you again, on day one was Amber school ready?
+So I ask you again, on day one, was Amber school ready?
 Yes, she sure was!

-For Further Information contact Kerry Davies, United Way SA,
+For further information, contact Kerry Davies, United Way SA

-P 08 7002 0140
+P: 08 7002 0140